 The CABE Team at the Design Council offer free tailored support to community groups involved in neighbourhood planning.

-Action with Communities in Rural England (ACRE) is a network made up of 38 rural community councils (RCCs) operating on a county-level basis across England.
-ACRE provides information on community-led planning on its website and through its local member organizations (Warwickshire Rural Community Council is the relevant body for our area).
+ACRE provides information on community-led planning on its website and through its local member organisations (Warwickshire Rural Community Council is the relevant body for our area).

 Historic England encourages community groups to consider their local heritage and the historic environment's role in neighbourhood planning.
 Historic England and English Heritage have produced several guidance documents.